VectorInstitute/forecasting-with-dl/demos/README.md

 - Upload these files to your personal Google Drive, noting their location.
 - Navigate to [Google Colab](https://colab.research.google.com/)
 - From the **File** menu, select **Upload notebook**.
 You will be prompted to sign in to a Google account.
 - Navigate to the **GitHub** tab.
-You will be prompted to connect Colab with your GitHub account. (**Note** Your GitHub account must be registered with the forecasting-bootcamp repository in order to access it.)
+You will be prompted to connect Colab with your GitHub account. (**Note** Your GitHub account must be registered with the forecasting-with-dl repository in order to access it.)
 - Ensure that the **Include private repos** checkbox is checked.
-- Select the Repository: VectorInstitute/forecasting-bootcamp
+- Select the Repository: VectorInstitute/forecasting-with-dl
 - Click on the notebook you would like to open (e.g. `demos/demo1_prophet_neuralprophet_testset.ipynb`)
 - Begin execution of the notebook.
 - The second code cell mounts your Google Drive.
 Follow the on-screen prompts.
 - Note that in the third code cell, you will need change the file path according to your Google Drive's file structure.
 Use the **Files** button on the side bar to navigate the file structure.
 Locate your dataset, right click on it, and select **Copy path**.
 - Continue execution of the notebook.
 Wherever other files are read or written, be sure to customize file paths according to your Google Drive's file structure.

 ## Demos